Paracoccidioides brasiliensis: Ecology

 Although the habitat of P. brasiliensis remains unknown, it is commonly associated with soils in which coffee is cultivated.
 It has also been associated with the nine-banded armadillo, Dasypus novemcinctus.
 The disease caused by P. brasiliensis is mostly geographically restricted to Latin American countries such as Brazil, Colombia, and Venezuela, with the greatest number of cases seen in Brazil.
 The endemic areas are characterized by hot, humid summers, dry temperate winters, average annual temperatures between 17 and 23 °C, and annual rainfall between 500 and 800 mm.
 However, the precise ecology regularities of the fungus remain elusive, and P. brasiliensis has rarely been encountered in nature outside the human host.
 One such rare example of environmental isolation was reported in 1971 by Maria B.de Albornoz and colleagues who isolated P. brasiliensis from samples of rural soil collected in Paracotos in the state of Miranda, Venezuela.
 In in vitro studies, the fungus has been shown to grow when inoculated into soil and sterile horse or cow excrement.
 The mycelial phase has also been shown to survive longer than the yeast phase in acidic soil.
 Despite a sexual state not having been documented, molecular investigations suggest the existence of recombining populations of P. brasiliensis, potentially by means of an undiscovered sexual state.

+The existence of a sexual cycle in P. brasiliensis, is supported by both molecular and morphological data.
+A comparative genome analysis with other well-studied fungi demonstrated the presence of sex-related genes in both the yeast and mycelial phases of P. brasiliensis.
+Also crosses of isolates of different mating types led to the formation of young ascocarps (sexual structures) with constricted coiled hyphae related to the initial stage of mating.